THE COLLECTIVE

 contact@tashattot.com

-SONIC SESSIONS RESIDENCY - EDITION II
+SONIC SESSIONS RESIDENCY II - Final Concert

 IM’IN is a Moroccan DJ/producer based between Strasbourg and Brussels.
 He developed his passion for music by playing the viola in an Andalusian music association.
 Over time, his interests expanded to include electronic music.
 Whether DJing or performing live, his artistic offerings cover a wide range of styles, from techno to breakbeat, all infused with melodic and percussive influences from SWANA music.